DerekWang98/annalise-ai-takehome/README.md

 docker-compose up -d
 ```

 4. Once the docker containers are running, you can access the Express API on [localhost:3000](http://localhost:3000).
-You can find the routes by uploading `Image handling.postman_collection.json` to [Postman](https://www.postman.com/).
+You can find the routes by uploading `Image handling.postman_collection.json` to [Postman](https://www.postman.com/) and create an environment variable called `origin` with the value of `http://localhost:3000`.

 ## 💡 How to run tests?
 You do not need to start the Express server for testing.
 Mocha will run the server before testing.